NhanVo288/EcommerceShop/README.md

  ---
 ## Authentication / Authorization
-eCommerceshop offers a robust authentication system that enables users to conveniently and securely access the platform through their Google and Facebook accounts.
+eCommerceshop offers a robust authentication system that enables users to conveniently and securely access the platform through their Google.
 Additionally, for users who choose to log in using their email addresses, an email containing a verification link will be sent to ensure the authenticity of their account.

 Our platform employs **role-based access control for authorization**, which involves categorizing permissions into roles such as "User" or "Admin" and then assigning these roles to respective users.
 This practice is a widely recognized and effective method for organizing authorization mechanisms.